ars-dev-br/ars-dev-br.github.io/index.md

 I'm Andre Ramaciotti.
-You may also know me as *ars-dev-br,* currently a senior software engineer at [Tremendous](https://www.tremendous.com).
+You may also know me as *ars-dev-br,* and I'm currently a senior software engineer at [Tremendous](https://www.tremendous.com).
 Previously,
 I worked at [AlphaSights](https://www.alphasights.com), [CERTI](https://certi.org.br/en/),